 Breadth of training – As applied psychology expands to encompass many new areas, the clinical psychologist needs to be trained in a broad variety of skills rather than any single specialty.
 A good program should be comprehensive in scope.

 As a generalist program, we are able to provide our interns with a wide range of training activities including intake work, diagnostic assessment, and group, individual, and family psychotherapy.
 Interns provide care for diverse patient populations including adults, adolescents, and children with a wide range of presenting problems.
 A significant percentage of the patients served come from under-served urban areas.
 Approximately 50 to 60 percent of the training experiences involve services to minorities (primarily Hispanic), though there are also opportunities for work with Veteran and military populations at some sites.
 In addition to clinical care, we have provided interns with opportunities for involvement in applied clinical research and/or process improvement activities.

 Intensive supervision – A second major point is the importance of close and careful monitoring of each intern’s experience, with useful feedback to the intern.
 The content and timing of evaluations is set to maximize a student’s growth.
 This implies a close individual involvement in each student’s progress by faculty and supervisors.

 Interns’ work is intensively supervised on an individual basis, with each intern scheduled for a minimum of four hours per week of supervision.
-Major supervision is provided by the psychology faculty.
+Most supervision is provided by the psychology faculty.
 Interns may also have the opportunity to work with and receive feedback from psychiatry faculty and social work staff.

 Practice and science of applied psychology – Quality clinical internship training should impart skills focusing on the process and science of psychological work.